 Natalie Liogas graduated from MSU in 2017 with a B.S. degree in Physiology from the MSU College of Natural Science.
 She plans on attending medical school.

 Feeha Hasan was an undergraduate research assistant in the Family Stress Lab from 2015-2018.
 She studied Interdisciplinary Studies and Arabic at MSU and graduated in 2018.
-She is now pursuing a Masters degree in Interdisciplinary Sciences at Touro College in New York and then intends to pursue a medical degree.
+After graduating from MSU she went on to pursue a Masters degree in Interdisciplinary Sciences at Touro College in New York and then intends to pursue a medical degree.